-The poster reveals a lack of transparency surrounding the effectiveness of HIV and AIDS prevention programs in Uganda.
+As an investigative journalist, design a typographic poster that reveals a lack of transparency surrounding the effectiveness of HIV and AIDS prevention programs in Uganda.

 Graphic designer and production artist